jwGitHub9860/CRM_Backend/README.md

 “Constants.” _Http Package - Net/Http - Go Packages_, pkg.go.dev/net/http#pkg-constants.
 Accessed 28 Oct.
 2025.

+“Go by Example: For.” _Go by Example: For_, gobyexample.com/for.
+Accessed 28 Oct.
+2025.

 Han, and Arin Yazilim.
 “Go Error: Go : Go.Mod File Not Found in Current Directory or Any Parent Directory; (Working on GOPATH/Src).” _Stack Overflow_, 1 Sept.
 1965, stackoverflow.com/questions/67929883/go-error-go-go-mod-file-not-found-in-current-directory-or-any-parent-director/68508392#68508392.
 Accessed 28 Oct.
 2025.

 “How to Take Input from the User in Golang?” _GeeksforGeeks_, GeeksforGeeks, 10 May 2020, www.geeksforgeeks.org/go-language/how-to-take-input-from-the-user-in-golang/.
 Accessed 28 Oct.
 2025.